 As I was teaching in my Anthropology module class at Macao’s IFT, in the 1950s, Macdonald’s came up with the Fillet O’ Fish burger as Catholics ate fish on Friday and they were losing out on market share that day of the week.

-So Greenberg’s book is an easy digestable read full of interesting nuggets on the four most common fish that makes it to the dinner table today: Salmon, Cod, Seabass and Tuna, a large quantity of what we eat today is farmed industrially since there aren’t many real wild fishes out there anymore, as we teeter on the edge of overfishing and destroying the nature order of the sea’s eco system.
+So Greenberg’s Four Fish book is an easily digestible read full of interesting nuggets on the four most common fish that makes it to the dinner table today: Salmon, Cod, Seabass and Tuna, a large quantity of what we eat today is farmed industrially since there aren’t many real wild fishes out there anymore, as we teeter on the edge of overfishing and destroying the natural order of the sea’s ecosystem.

 The book explores the whole industry of farming and diseases and these main four fish that make it to the dining table across the globe.
 Alot of the “wild” “sustainable” buzz words are merely marketing lingo that drives sales.